Casteism or Jatiwad is a practice in which a sense of superiority towards own caste prevails and members of other castes are seen with hatred.

 Political leaders indirectly propagate casteism while showing love and faith for their own caste group in preference to the general national interest.

-- Emergence of pressure groups based on caste.
-For example – Nadar Association, Kshatriya Mahasabha, Harijan Sevak Sangh and so on.
+- The emergence of pressure groups based on caste.
+For example – Nadar Association, Kshatriya Mahasabha, Harijan Sevak Sangh, and so on.

 - Allotment of party tickets during elections.